Elections in Bihar

 Elections in the state of Bihar, India are conducted in accordance with the Constitution of India.
 The Assembly of Bihar creates laws regarding the conduct of local body elections unilaterally while any changes by the state legislature to the conduct of state level elections need to be approved by the Parliament of India.

 Elections to the Lok Sabha, also termed as General Elections, are typically held every 5 years after the central government has completed its term.
 It may also be held before the completion of term if parliament is dissolved early.
-Similarly, elections to Vidhan Sabha are conducted every five years.
-Last Lok Sabha election was held in 2019 and Vidhan Sabha election was held in 2015.
+Similarly, elections to Legislative Assembly are conducted every five years.
+Last Lok Sabha election was held in 2024 and Legislative Assembly election was held in 2025.
 Elections to the Rajya Sabha are held at regular interval with one third of the members retiring in a staggered manner.
-Members of Vidhan Sabha elect the state's representative to Rajya Sabha.
+Members of Legislative Assembly elect the state's representative to Rajya Sabha.

 Bihar electoral system

-The elections to the Lok Sabha and Vidhan Sabha are conducted along similar lines with the major difference being size of constituencies.
-At present each Lok Sabha constituency consists of 6 Vidhan Sabha constituency.
+The elections to the Lok Sabha and Legislative Assembly are conducted along similar lines with the major difference being size of constituencies.
+At present each Lok Sabha constituency consists of 6 Legislative Assembly constituency.
 Each constituency elects a single member to represent them via a First Past the Post System, where a candidate with plurality of total votes cast is elected.

-Currently the major parties in the state are Bharatiya Janata Party, Indian National Congress, Janata Dal (United), Rashtriya Janata Dal and Lok Janshakti Party(Ram Vilas) and Rashtriya Lok Janshakti Party.
+Currently the major parties in the state are Bharatiya Janata Party, Indian National Congress, Janata Dal (United), Rashtriya Janata Dal and Lok Janshakti Party (Ram Vilas), Rashtriya Lok Morcha and Rashtriya Lok Janshakti Party.
 The state was dominated by Indian National Congress until the decade of 1970s with parties like BJP and Janata Dal gaining prominence.
 For the purpose of elections every party is assigned a symbol to help voters in recognizing the candidate they support.